 Queen’s Law prides itself on the diversity of its experiential learning opportunities in business law.
 Experiential learning lets students apply what they learn in the classroom to the real world to better understand the intersection of law and reality.
 Through skill-based courses, clinical programs, moot competitions and exchange opportunities, students are able to hone their legal skills by applying theoretical concepts of business law to real-life simulations.

-JD students in business law have the opportunity to hone their skills and apply concepts taught in applied courses such as Advanced Corporate Law, Structuring Business Transactions, Contested Transactions, and Insolvency and Restructuring.
+JD students in business law have the opportunity to hone their skills and apply concepts taught in applied courses such as Structuring Business Transactions and Securities Litigation. - Moot Court Program

-JD students with an added interest in the advocacy of business law have the opportunity participating in business related moot competitions.
-The Davies Annual Corporate/Securities Law Moot is the only moot dedicated to corporate and securities law in Canada.
-Students are typically tasked with addressing complex business related legal issues that are expected to end up before the Supreme Court of Canada.
+JD students with an added interest in the advocacy of business law have the opportunity to participate in business-related moot competitions.
+The Davies’ Annual Corporate/Securities Law Moot is the only moot dedicated to corporate and securities law in Canada.
+Students are typically tasked with addressing complex business-related legal issues that are expected to end up before the Supreme Court of Canada.
 Students have the opportunity to network with prominent figures in business law and perform before leading members of the judiciary, regulators, and corporate/securities practitioners.
 Queen’s Law is also the only Canadian law school that participates in the internationally held Transactional LawMeet.
 The Transactional LawMeet is designed to prepare students interested in becoming transactional lawyers on how to structure and negotiate a simulated deal on behalf of a fictional high-profile client.

 Careers in Business Law